 Complaints may be alleged to be associated with a particular site.
 If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2016-2017 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with the consent holder's conditions in resource consents or provisions in Regional Plans in the Herekawe Catchment.
+In the 2017-2018 period, the Council was required to record an incident associated with Port Taranaki Ltd's activities in the Herekawe Catchment.